 The study will be conducted in natural, dry-humid transition tropical forests in the western mountain range of the Colombian Andes.
 I will work in two plots 5 km apart and select 20 host trees in each.
 I will sample juvenile and adult plants growing on tree trunks at heights of 2, 6, and 10 m (Fig. 5).
 At each height, I will collect (Fig. 5a): i) 3 root fragments in 3-5 individuals per species and age to identify mycorrhizal fungi; ii) 3 bark samples to assess fungal availability on the host tree; and iii) 3 hemispheric photographs to describe the vertical gradient of light of host trees.
 This research raises ethical issues regarding the collection of plant material in a non-EU country.
 However, sampling will not destroy the plants, and I will comply with Access and Benefit Sharing regulations as well as with the local and EU law.

-WP4
+Fig. 5 Study design. (a) Sampling at 3 trunk heights, (b) in-situ germination assays (each colour denotes a different species), (c) collection of seedlings.

 For germination assays, I will collect seeds from ripe capsules of the 4 species used in WP2 and prepare seed packets.
 I will attach 3 seed packets per orchid species in the same trees at 3 heights (1440 packets in total) (Fig. 5b) using plastic wraps31.
 In this way, I will evaluate whether seedlings and adults show the same vertical pattern of mycorrhizal partners.
 Eight months after sowing I will harvest the seedlings (Fig. 5c) to collect protocorm fragments for mycorrhizal DNA extraction.
 I will assess whether complementarity or sampling effects better explain ontogenetic partner turnover, by assuming that all partners are equally beneficial and by partitioning partner turnover into its nestedness and replacement components (Fig. 1).

 An individual orchid can host 1-30 different fungal partners.
 To accurately describe fungal diversity associated to individual plants and host’s bark, I will extract DNA from root fragments and bark using two complementary primer pairs (ITS3/ITS4OF and ITS86F/ITS4).
 I will use Illumina sequencing to obtain fungi operational taxonomic units (OTUs), which are the commonly used units of microbial diversity.

-Fig. 5 Study design. (a) Sampling at 3 trunk heights, (b) in-situ germination assays (each colour denotes a different species), (c) collection of seedlings.
+WP3 Assessing turnover in mycorrhizal fungi over epiphytic orchid ontogeny.

 RISKS AND CONTINGENCY PLANS